vmeretail/subscriptionservice/README.md

 #### SetLastCheckpoint

-When you create a Catchup Subscription, and ened to resum from a specific checkpoint, simply use this method.
+When you create a Catchup Subscription, and need to resume from a specific checkpoint, simply use this method.

 ```
 .SetLastCheckpoint(500)